6 Ways to Fix Windows Can’t Communicate With The Device Or Resource 2024

 #6.
 Switch to Public DNS

 If you are still unable to connect to the internet, you may be having problems with your DNS.
 Switching to a public DNS, such as Google’s DNS, can help resolve this issue.
-In fact, you may even find that switching to a different DNS can help you improve your internet speed.
+You may even find that switching to a different DNS can help you improve your internet speed.

 To get started, you will need to access your network settings using the same method outlined in the previous step.
 Just open Control Panel, navigate to View networks status and tasks > Change adapter settings.
 Right-click on your connection, and select Properties.